 Important Steps For Moong Dal Halwa

 Making delicious green moong dal halwa requires lesser ingredients.
 The less you put in, the tastier it comes out.
 Please take a look at the main ingredient list and what they secretly do.

 Soaking the Moong Dal

 However, soaking lentils before cooking saves your time and energy.
 But that’s not the story always.
-If you soak lentils before making halwa, it will increase your cooking time like almost double.
+If you soak lentils before making halwa, it will increase your cooking time by almost double.
 The moisture in it will resist the process, making you stir continuously.
 Soaking is not a bad idea.
 If you are comfortable with soaking the lentils first then go with it.
 Either way works.

 Ghee or clarified butter is an essential ingredient in green moong dal halwa.
 It’s the base of the entire recipe.
 Now there could be different opinions regarding the quantity of ghee.
 You can make halwa using less ghee.
 But wait there’s a risk of burning.
 Using less ghee makes the dal frying process challenging.
 The halwa will be dry moreover it will lose its texture quickly.